 Here’s an example of how superficial loss rules work:

-- The investor repurchased the same shares of ABC Inc. two after the sale at $70 per share
+- The investor repurchased the same shares of XYZ Inc. two days after the sale at $70 per share

-- superficial loss rules will add the $30 loss per share to the new shares of ABC Inc. purchased
+- superficial loss rules will deny the capital loss and add the $30 loss per share to the new shares of XYZ Inc. purchased

 Tax loss selling is complicated and if you’re considering this approach, understanding the potential tax implications is critical.
 Consult with your accountant to understand how such losses can work for you and to ensure losses you do trigger can be claimed as intended.
 To begin the discussion, your IG Consultant can help determine whether a tax loss selling strategy could work for you.